San Antonio Uncontested Divorce Lawyers

 We Stand For Our Clients’ Wishes And Best Interests

 Many of our clients seeking uncontested divorces are in their 20s and 30s without complex asset portfolios.
-Others who are older are in their second or third marriages.
-Some got married rather quickly through the alluring ease of online dating but have realized their marriages will not last.
+Others, who are older, are in their second or third marriages.
+Some married quickly due to the allure of online dating but have realized their marriages will not last.
 With no kids and separate accounts, they know what they need and want.

-Whatever the circumstances, we know from experience that our clients of all ages and stages of life benefit from customized counsel and support that would not be available in a do-it-yourself (DIY) or purely pro se divorce.
+Whatever the circumstances, we know from experience that our clients of all ages and stages of life benefit from customized counsel and support, which would not be available in a do-it-yourself (DIY) or purely pro se divorce.

-Let’s talk if an uncontested, straightforward divorce – whether you share children with your spouse or are without kids between you – sounds like what you and your spouse are looking for.
+Let’s discuss whether an uncontested, straightforward divorce – whether you and your spouse have children or not – sounds like the right option for both of you.
 At Bandoske & Butler, PLLC, we will surely respect your desire for simple, amicable legal processes.
 With our personalized legal counsel, you will have access to individualized guidance as well as advice centered on your future well-being.

 Bandoske & Butler, PLLC, offers simple, uncontested divorce starting at $1,500.
 Unlike the case of a DIY divorce, you will not have to fill out your own forms or worry about making mistakes.
 Instead, you will provide intake information to the firm and our attorneys will complete the paperwork for you.